 The Sphynx and Mona Lisa

 Did the strand

-What is especially interesting is that ‘Strand’ presents a history where art subjects are living entities, as real as any historical figures.
+What makes all the references more enjoyable is that ‘Strand’ presents a history where art subjects are living entities, as real as any historical figures.
 The song quotes Mona Lisa, for example, as having “done” the Strand.
 Yet, the Mona Lisa could not have done the Strand or any other dance routine, as “she” is a 16th century work of art.
 So too with Lolita (a novel), Gurenica (painting), and The Sphynx (statue).
-Beyond the undeniable enjoyment of the music, ‘Do The Strand’ presents itself is a game, or an ontological puzzle, demanding attention.
-See how it moves both past and within history, and interacts with our greatest and most fearful creations: Guernica is a painting representing the bombing of Gurenica in 1937 by Nazi Germany.
+Beyond the undeniable enjoyment of the music, ‘Do The Strand’ presents itself is a game, demanding attention.
+See how it moves both past and within history, and interacts with our most fearful creations: Guernica is a painting representing the bombing of Gurenica in 1937 by Nazi Germany.
 Lolita is the story of the daily rape of a child by her step-father.
 The Great Sphinx of Giza (literally, the ‘Father of Dread’), is believed to represent the Pharaoh Khafre, a cruel and tyrannical ruler.
-Love, of course, is the answer (Do the strand love when you feel love), but that can be a pretty flippant answer when you’re busy trying to explore the Nature of Being.
-Love may well be the answer to teenage revolution, but you have to be damn near 40 years old before you recognize it.
-‘The Strand’ is more brittle and cannot be reduced to simple platitudes, it has bite in its bark.
-Behind the infectious beat and the twinkle in Ferry’s eye, the song is punk in it’s outlook, even nihilistic.
-Boredom and ennui are placed center-stage:
+But, as this is Roxy Music, it’s not all doom and gloom – doing the Strand is an act of emotional connection and Love.
+(Do the strand love when you feel love).
+Love may well be the answer to teenage revolution, but you have to be damn near 40 before you are mature enough to recognize it.
+‘The Strand’ cannot be reduced to simple platitudes, it has bite in its bark – the song is punk in it’s outlook, even nihilistic: boredom and ennui are placed center-stage.